How to Bleach Hair - 10 Things You Need to Get Right

 3. What is the Correct Mix Ratio of Bleach to Developer?

 - With Ugly Duckling Brilliant Blonde, we recommend a mix of 1 part Bleach to 2 parts developer.
+This will give you a fairly runny mix which will be easy and quick to apply.

 - Mix the bleach until it forms a smooth consistency (similar to gravy).
 Do this in a plastic mixing bowl.
 Add the developer to the powder bleach a little at a time, stirring as you do.